 They were on sale at a flea market and tasted amazing.
 I was up to my elbows in peach skins, pits, and juice.
 It was a mess!
 I followed the directions on the pectin package and made the most delicious, buttery peach jam I’ve ever tasted.
 From that moment on, I am hooked!

 I’ve made hot pepper jelly, apple jelly, grape jelly, peach jam, berry jam, and strawberry jam.
 I’ve made countless butters including apple, pear, plum, and peach.
 This is my first adventure into preserves though.

 Okay, I know you’re saying, “But Christie, what’s the dif?”
 Here’s the 411.
-Jelly is made with only juice.
-Jam is diced fruit and juice.
+Jelly has only juice.
+Jam uses diced fruit and juice.
 These both use pectin which is a naturally occurring gelling agent.
-Butters are pureed fruits that are simmered with a little sugar until thickened.
+Butters have pureed fruits that simmered with a little sugar until thickened.

 So, that’s what I did.
 I took the scrumptious preserves filled with Florida strawberries and sandwiched them between hearty oats and nutty almond meal.
 As if these berries didn’t have enough nutritious qualities on their own, I made a dessert that is healthy-ish.
 These strawberry crumble bars are the perfect balance of sweet, tart, nutty, and buttery all in one simple bar.